ritik8004/drupal_assignment/docroot/modules/custom/alshaya_goinstore/README.md

 ## Configurations

 - Enable `alshaya_goinstoe` module
+- By default config is set as fasle to enable the config run drush command: `drush -l <url> cset alshaya_goinstore.settings enabled TRUE --input-format=yaml -y`
-- After the module is enabled, a global JavaScript snippet that mocks our add to bag functionality is made available for Goinstore widget, to trigger guided purchase on our site during a video call.
+- After the module and config is enabled, a global JavaScript snippet that mocks our add to bag functionality is made available for Goinstore widget, to trigger guided purchase on our site during a video call.
-- Goinstore widget will trigger add to basket by calling our global JavaScript function `Drupal.goinstore(ParentSku, childSku)`
+- Goinstore widget will trigger add to basket by calling our global JavaScript function `Drupal.goinstore(ParentSku, childSku,qty)`